-Delay of Games
+Delay of Games.

 There was almost certainly a heightened level of anticipation in Tokyo and to a degree around the world when clocks ticked from 23:59:59 to 00:00:00 and 31 December 2019 became 1 January 2020.
 It meant the arrival of a new Olympiad and in 206 days someone would light the Olympic cauldron in Tokyo for the second time.
-By the end of February this thing
+By the end of February this thing seen below

-seen above magnified through an electron microscope controlled an inordinate amount of human activity.
+shown magnified through an electron microscope controlled an inordinate amount of human activity.
 On 2 March 2020, the Tokyo Organizing Committee of the Olympic and Paralympic Games (TOCOG) released a statement that preparations were “continuing as planned.”
-By 23 March both Canada and Australia announced they would withdraw from the Games if they were held as scheduled and on 24 March, Prime Minister Abe Shinzō, the IOC and TOCOG released a joint statement that the Games would be rescheduled to a date “beyond 2020 but not later than summer 2021”.
+By 23 March both Canada and Australia announced they would withdraw from the Games if they were held as scheduled and on 24 March, Prime Minister Abe Shinzō, the IOC and TOCOG released a joint statement that the Games would be rescheduled to a date “beyond 2020 but not later than summer 2021.”

 The new schedule delayed the Games exactly one year.
 Although they were called the Games of 2020, they were held from 23 July 2021 to 8 August.
 Even with the one-year delay, the Games were held without spectators.

 Still, 206 National Olympic Committees (NOC) sent more than 11,400 athletes to the Games.
-Because of a World Anti-Doping Agency ban, 335 athletes from Russia competed under the flag of the Russian Olympic Committee
+Because of a World Anti-Doping Agency ban, 335 athletes from Russia competed under the flag of the Russian Olympic Committee but Russia could not appear on their flag or uniforms.

 North Korea didn’t compete because of Covid-19 concerns and was then barred from participating in the 2022 Winter Games in Beijing.

-Like Celine Dion’s heart, the Games will go on
+Like Celine Dion’s heart, the Games will go on.

 Katie Ledecky failed to win a gold medal race for the first time in her Olympic career finishing second to Australian upstart Ariarne Titmus in the 400 meter freestyle.
 Ledecky would then win gold medals in the 800m and 1,500m freestyle and a silver in the 4 x 200 relay.
 Her two individual gold medals raised her total to six – the most of any female Olympic swimmer and female US Olympian, and the second-most for all Olympic swimmers behind Michael Phelps.
 But the memorable moment belongs to Titmus’ coach Dean Boxall.

-Another swimming celebration I’ll long remember is seemingly seeing the entire population of Seward, Alaska watch 17 year old Lydia Jacoby edge her idol and mentor, Lilly King, in the 100 meter breaststroke final:
+Another swimming celebration I’ll long remember is seeing seemingly the entire population of Seward, Alaska watch 17 year old Lydia Jacoby edge her idol and mentor, Lilly King, in the 100 meter breaststroke final:.

 Another moment of disbelief in the pool happened when Ahmed Hafnaoui stunned everyone including himself by winning the 400m freestyle.
 Afterward, Hafnaoui said, “I just can’t accept that – it is too incredible.”